 Committee members and attendance

-The Board considers that Nicolas Clavel has sufficient relevant financial experience to chair the Audit Committee given that he has over 30 years’ experience in financial services and is Chief Investment Officer of Scipion Capital Limited.
-Shaun Robinson is a Chartered Certified Accountant.
+The Board considers that Nicolas Clavel has sufficient relevant financial experience to chair the Audit Committee given that he has over 30 years experience in financial services and is Chief Investment Officer of Scipion Capital Limited.

 The Committee is required by its terms of reference to meet at least twice a year.
 The Committee Chairman may invite other Directors or executives of the Company and any external advisors to attend all or part of any meetings as and when deemed appropriate.